 If your project is strongly “game‑centric” (indie game, narrative-heavy, mechanics‑rich), and you prefer someone embedded or experienced in the game dev space.

-How to get the most value from whichever site you pick
+How to hire game designers online and get the most value

 - Define your scope clearly